GoogleCloudPlatform/professional-services-data-validator/README.md

 Grouped Columns contain the fields you want your aggregations to be broken out by, e.g. `SELECT last_updated::DATE, COUNT(*) FROM my.table` will produce a resultset that breaks down the count of rows per calendar date.

+### Comparison Fields

+For row validations you need to specify the specific columns that you want to compare.
+These values will be compared via a JOIN on their corresponding primary key and will be evaluated for an exact match.

 ### Calculated Fields